 Baldwin has the potential to be a defensive stalwart.
 His gangly length infiltrates passing lanes and influences shot attempts.
 Plus, he has the quickness to stay with anyone.

 Listed at 6-foot-9, Baldwin suffers from Kevin Durant syndrome.
-He’s taller than his program height but likes being printed under 6-foot-10 to not be labeled as a power forward or center.
+He's taller than his program height but likes being printed under 6-foot-10 so he's not labeled as a power forward or center.

 Patrick Baldwin Jr. Basketball Recruiting

-The Sussex, Wisconsin native is the No. 3 player in the 2021 college basketball recruiting class according to the 247Sports Composite Rankings.
-He has scholarship offers from Duke, Florida, Kansas, Kentucky, Marquette, North Carolina, Northwestern, and his dad’s UW-Milwaukee.
-247Sports‘ Crystal Ball predicts the Sussex-Hamilton High School junior will join the Blue Devils.
-Baldwin’s AAU teammate, Jalen Johnson, is headed to play for Coach K. He has yet to take an official visit to Durham.
+The Sussex, Wisconsin native is the No. 4 player in the 2021 college basketball recruiting class according to the 247Sports Composite Rankings.
+He had scholarship offers from Duke, Florida, Georgetown, Kansas, Kentucky, Marquette, Michigan, North Carolina, Northwestern, UCLA, Virginia, and his dad's UW-Milwaukee.
+247Sports' Crystal Ball predicted the Sussex-Hamilton High School product would join the Blue Devils before he narrowed down his finalists to Milwaukee and Northwestern.

 At the end of the day, Baldwin has a bright future.
 I hereby propose he starts going by PBJ.